 A large portion of how you decide which VOIP service will be right for you is based on your IT team as they will more than likely be the ones doing the complete overhaul of your company phones.
 Talk to them and see what requirements they are looking for and keeping them in the loop will help the selection process and the implementation process.
 Below, we have listed the 5 best VOIP providers.

 RingCentral isn’t the largest or most well-known company but if you talk to anyone with any experience with VOIPs they will have come across this service.
-RingCentral offers a wide range of features and has the infrastructure to support Europe, North America, and Asia, ensuring that you always have connection and support.
+This tool offers a wide range of features and has the infrastructure to support Europe, North America, and Asia, ensuring that you always have connection and support.
 RingCentral starts at $19.99, in small to medium-sized businesses and has the ability to price match their plans for under 50 lines.
 RingCentral has also upgraded its video conferencing and partnered with Zoom which allows RingCentral customers to integrate the two.

 Under their previous name “Virtual Office Pro” they focused on medium-sized businesses, but now under their X Series name it has developed new capabilities and features to serve enterprise-level businesses.
 They are now able to do conference calls, video calling, shared messages, and all the other basic VOIP features they had under their previous name.
 With multiple different series under their new umbrella, you are able to find the perfect series for you and your team starting at $28 per user per month on the highest plan.
 While there are still plans for small businesses, the range of plans now available seems to target larger companies and aims to grow with them as they go deeper within the platform.

-Ooma Office begins at $69.99 for one internet protocol desktop phone and $19.95 per user per month to access the service..
-As this is one of the more cost-effective solutions on the market, not all high-level features are available with this subscription but you are able to get much more productivity than a low-end telephony solution.
-As Ooma is able to scale to hundreds of lines, they are still best suited for companies that have a relatively small number of employees that need their own extensions.
+Ooma Office begins at $69.99 for one internet protocol desktop phone and $19.95 per user per month to access the service.
+As this is one of the more cost-effective solutions on the market, not all high-level features are available with this subscription.
+But you are able to get much more productivity than a low-end telephony solution.
+As Ooma is able to scale to hundreds of lines.
+They are still best suited for companies that have a relatively small number of employees that need their own extensions.
 Ooma is able to deliver a virtual receptionist, call parking, ring group ID, and individual extensions making the lives of smaller teams much easier.

 While freshcaller is technically a VOIP system, it is much more specialized than that.
 If you are in the market for a call centre that doesn’t need to be a part of your core business phone system, then you are in the market for freshcaller.
 They support call logging, call recording and monitoring, as well as integrating with the rest of the freshworks platform.
 With the help of freshcaller, you can centralize all your customer support from one system and benefit from all the other advantages of using a VOIP system.
-Starting at $19 per user per month, and the ability to grow into the freshworks platform, it is worth the investment as your IT department will enjoy the ease of integration of all systems.
+Starting at $19 per user per month, and the ability to grow into the freshworks platform.
+This tool is worth the investment as your IT department will enjoy the ease of integration of all systems.